arnabberawork/FAQ_Chatbot/README.md

 ## Conclusions

-The Novanecter FAQ Chatbot successfully automates the process of answering frequently asked questions, providing accurate and timely responses to user queries.
+The Novanectar FAQ Chatbot successfully automates the process of answering frequently asked questions, providing accurate and timely responses to user queries.
 This reduces the workload on support staff and improves user satisfaction.

 ## Acknowledgements